k2view-academy/K2View-Academy/articles/38_reports/01_reports_overview.md

   - Searching for data within the preview file.
   - Downloading the extract files.
 The supported formats are: PDF, HTML and CSV.

-Access to Designer is available via Fabric Web Studio only.
-Access to Viewer is available via the Web Framework application's list.
+Access to the Designer component is available via Fabric Web Studio only.
+Access to the Viewer component is available via the Web Framework application's list.

 Follow this user guide to learn more about each step of the reports setup, implementation and generation.